lutzhamel/popsom/README.md

 # Popsom (Version 5.1)

 - Something got rattled with the S3 interface in R 4.x.
-It now longer works the way it did in release 3.x.
+It no longer works the way it did in release 3.x.
 Therefore, I took the S3 interface out because I want the package to work with both 3.x and 4.x installations.
 Furthermore, the advantages of the S3 interface are incremental at best and I don't feel like debugging R internals.
 - Implemented a 'summary' function for map objects.